mirfan899/sppas/Packager/doc/03_resources/31_what_are_resources.md

 acoustic model, that will be distributed in the next version of SPPAS.

-### About the phone sets
+### About the phonemes

-Most of the resources are using the international standard X-SAMPA to represent phonemes.
+Most of the dictionaries are using the international standard X-SAMPA to represent phonemes.
 See <https://en.wikipedia.org/wiki/X-SAMPA> for details.
+The list of all phonemes for each language is available in this documentation, in the section related to a given language.

 In addition, all models (except eng, jpn and yue) include the following fillers: